 Preventing and correcting vitamin D deficiency is essential at all life stages, but especially in growing children to support their growing bones and bodies.
 Adequate vitamin D also reduces the risk of rickets, a condition described as the softening and weakening of the bones, particularly in children ages 6 to 24 months.

-GGR Senior Editor Nicole Davis, mom of two, is no stranger to Carlson vitamin d drops.
-“With my second we went through two different types of vitamin D before trying this brand…she had a bad reaction to others (we think), crying super duper hard and was just so unhappy.
+GGR Head of Content (and mom of three) Nicole Davis, is no stranger to Carlson vitamin D drops.
+“With my second we went through two different types of vitamin D before trying this brand…she had a bad reaction to others (we think), crying super duper hard, and was just so unhappy.
 Something did not sit right with her.
-In my delirium at 2 a.m. with a screaming newborn I remember Googling vitamin D drops and read reviews about these so I thought I’d try them.
-Voila!
-Never looked back, and I will use Carlson again with baby no. 3.”
+In my delirium at 2 a.m. with a screaming newborn, I remember Googling vitamin D drops and reading reviews about these so I thought I’d try them.
+Voila!”

 Carlson vitamin D supplement provides 22.5 mcg of vitamin K2 as well.
-While we’ve explored the benefits of vitamin K2 for adult health, a 2022 review9 examining the impacts of vitamin K2 on children’s health points out children have the highest vitamin K needs.
-Vitamin K2 shows to be safe and effective for children and promotes bone health, blood clotting, and a healthy heart.
+While we’ve explored the benefits of vitamin K2 for adult health, a 2022 review13 examining the impacts of vitamin K2 on children’s health points out children have the highest vitamin K needs.
+Vitamin K2 is shown to be safe and effective for children and promotes bone health, blood clotting, and a healthy heart.

 Overall, even though everyone benefits from seeking medical assistance regarding their vitamin D and nutritional needs, it’s a critical step for children.
 Before starting this product, or any other supplement for that matter, please consult with your child’s pediatrician for their utmost safety.